 New to Telerik Document ProcessingStart a free 30-day trial

 The Link class inherits the abstract Annotation class.
 Link annotations represent either a hypertext link to a destination elsewhere in the document or an action to be performed.
-For this reason, there are two separate constructors in the Link class - one requiring a Destination object and one requiring an Action object.
+The Link class has two separate constructors—one that requires a Destination object and one that requires an Action object.

 Link exposes the following properties: